moloy900/toolesy/pages/text-tool/zalgo-text-generator.md

       <li><strong>Designers:</strong> Create unique text elements for graphic design projects with a horror or glitch aesthetic.</li>
     </ul>

-    <h3>Frequently Asked Questions (FAQ):</h3>
+    <h3>Frequently Asked Questions:</h3>
-    <p><strong>Q: What is Zalgo text and how does it work?</strong><br>
+    <p><strong>What is Zalgo text and how does it work?</strong><br>
-      A: Zalgo text uses Unicode combining characters - special characters that modify the appearance of the characters they follow.
+      Zalgo text uses Unicode combining characters - special characters that modify the appearance of the characters they follow.
 These combining characters can appear above, below, or through the base characters, creating a glitched or corrupted appearance.
 The effect is named after the internet meme "Zalgo" who represents corruption and chaos.</p>

-    <p><strong>Q: Can I use Zalgo text on social media platforms and in games?</strong><br>
+    <p><strong>Can I use Zalgo text on social media platforms and in games?</strong><br>
-      A: Yes!
+      Yes!
 Zalgo text works on most modern platforms that support Unicode, including Twitter, Instagram, Discord, and many games.
 However, some platforms may have character limitations or may not display the combining characters correctly, so it's always good to test first.</p>

-    <p><strong>Q: Is my text kept private and secure when I use this tool?</strong><br>
+    <p><strong>Is my text kept private and secure when I use this tool?</strong><br>
-      A: Absolutely.
+      Absolutely.
 This is a core principle of our tool.
 The text generation happens locally on your own computer or phone.
 Your text is never sent to any server, meaning we never see, store, or have access to your content.
 It is 100% secure.</p>

-    <p><strong>Q: Can I use this tool on my mobile phone?</strong><br>
+    <p><strong>Can I use this tool on my mobile phone?</strong><br>
-      A: Yes, our website and tool are fully responsive and optimized to work perfectly on all devices, including smartphones and tablets.</p>
+      Yes, our website and tool are fully responsive and optimized to work perfectly on all devices, including smartphones and tablets.</p>

-    <p><strong>Q: Do I need to create an account or pay to use this?</strong><br>
+    <p><strong>Do I need to create an account or pay to use this?</strong><br>
-      A: No, this is a completely free tool.
+      No, this is a completely free tool.
 There is no sign-up, no subscription, and no hidden fees.</p>

     <h3>Why Choose Our Zalgo Text Generator?</h3>
     <p>Our <strong>online Zalgo Text Generator</strong> stands out from other tools because of its customization options, real-time preview, and privacy features.
 Unlike many online tools, we don't store your text on our servers - all processing happens in your browser.
 This means your creative content, usernames, and personal messages remain completely private.
 The tool also works offline once loaded, making it reliable even with unstable internet connections.</p>